 This course introduces students to basic concepts of interactive design for digital media with a journalistic emphasis.
-Students will design interactive multimedia packages, graphics, animation, mobile applications, interactive text, and more.
-An introduction to basic design principles, concepts of engagement and interactivity, and presentation of journalistic or non-fiction content on a variety of platforms will be discussed.
+Students will design interactive multimedia packages, graphics, animation, mobile applications, digital e-book reader interactives, widgets, and more.
+An introduction to basic design principles, concepts of engagement and interactivity, and presentation of journalistic content on a variety of platforms will be discussed.
 An emphasis will be placed on accuracy, as well as clear and dynamic presentation.